-Mitigating the school environment: many adopted children find transitions (between activities, rooms and classes), treat days, special days (such as mothers' day) and school trips difficult to manage and may need extra support.
-In addition, some curriculum topics can be difficult, e.g. topics on family, or life history.
+Mitigating the school environment: many adopted children find transitions (between activities, rooms and classes), special days (such as mothers' day) and school trips difficult to manage.
+At secondary school some challenging topics can be triggering for children who have experienced losses, neglect, domestic violence, and physical or sexual abuse.